LuXCaesium/Obsidian_Brain/Data Engineering/Arrow-optimised Python UDFs.md

 Python User-Defined Functions (UDF's) enables users to run arbitrary code against PySpark columns.
 It uses cloudpickle for de-serialisation and executes row by row.

-In Apache Spark, Python User-Defined Functions (UDFs) are one of the most popular features, and allow users to craft custom functions for their own data processing needs.
-However currently they rely on cloudpickle for serialisation & deserialisation, which present performance bottlenecks when dealing with large data inputs/outputs.
+This de-serialisation, that is the data interchange between worker JVM and spawned Python sub-process which actually executes the UDF, is a major performance bottleneck.

 Arrow-Optimised Python UDFs significantly improve performance, and at its core lies **Apache Arrow**, a standardised cross-language columnar in-memory data representation.
-The UDFs under arrow bypass the serialisation steps leading to higher performance.
+The UDFs under arrow bypass the de-serialisation steps leading to higher performance.
 You can implement this by doing the following:

 ```python
 @udf(returnType='int', useArrow=True) #An Arrow Python UDF